David-Flurin/selfexplainer/readme.md

 # Self-Explainer

 This repository contains the code to train the Self-Explainer and conduct the experiments from the report.
-Most of the code was directly taken from [NN-Explainer](https://github.com/stevenstalder/NN-Explainer) and then adapted.
+Most of the code was directly taken from [NN-Explainer](https://github.com/stevenstalder/NN-Explainer) and was then adapted to fit the objective.

 ## Directories & Files
 - main.py: Called to start a training